Image from T'es bonne !

 Sound Frank Bongni

-Light technique Luc Perrenoud
+Light and sound technique Luc Perrenoud

 Production and diffusion Maxine Devaud / oh la la - performing arts production